Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.

-We will do neither, since we don't stoop down to such level of argumentation.
+We will do neither since we don't stoop to such a level of argumentation.
 It's obvious to me that the Bible is speaking about the general rule.
-If on the other hand it was Jochen pushing forth this argument he wouldn't allow for such leniency.
+If, on the other hand, it was Jochen pushing forth this argument, he wouldn't allow for such leniency.
 He has a bad habit of splitting hairs.
-Indeed, if one reads most of the articles authored by him one would see that many of his arguments consist of splitting of hairs.
+Indeed, if one reads most of the articles authored by him, one would see that many of his arguments consist of splitting hairs.

 What about the below passage: